 Cardano and Charles Hoskinson

-Many people think Hoskinson is older than he is, but the American is just 32-years old.
+Many people think Hoskinson is older than he is, but the American is just 33 years old.
 Hoskinson is a talented mathematician, who studied cryptography and maths in the universities of Denver and Colorado.
-He is one of the most loved persons in the crypto scene and very famous of his beard.
+He is one of the most known and liked persons in the crypto scene and very famous of his beard.

 The following clip has an interview of Hoskinson from the spring of 2019.